 Top Rated Whole House Water Filters

 Let's have a look at some of our top picks for 2019 starting with the best OVERALL option.

 I'd like to begin with an exceptionally well-rated model by AquaOx.

-The AquaOx model delivers clean water throughout the home every day; this keeps household members from being exposed to unpleaasant and potentially dangerous or toxic contaminants.
+The AquaOx model delivers clean water throughout the home every day; this keeps household members from being exposed to unpleasant and potentially dangerous or toxic contaminants.
 The AquaOx is easy to install, it has remarkable features and performs greatly.
 We discovered they have a "Live Clean - Live Green" philosophy, and wanted to share this - and more with you.

 The president of AquaOx is Michael Corcoran (Lieutenant Colonel, US Army retired Service Disabled Veteran Owned Small Business) who became passionate about learning everything he could about water filtration technology in an effort to help a friend of his who had been diagnosed with cancer, and who was supposed to consume and use only water that had been filtered.

 That is how the company came to be.
 And these guys know what they are doing.

 The AquaOx uses 7 stages of filtration that is second to none, and each layer is separated by Vortech™ plates, which improves overall performance and efficiency.

 It filters out unwanted toxins, contaminants and heavy metals.
 These include, but are not limited to, lead, chlorine, mercury and trihalomethanes, which are recognized as substances that can cause cancer.
 The skin is an organ (the largest in the human body) that requires care and as such, water filtration is not only about drinking.

 The system uses these processes to deliver clean, tasty water for the entire family.
 The AquaOx is available in a 1 to 3 bathroom size and one that is suitable for a home with 4 or more bathrooms.
 This maintenance-free product has a sanitizing backwash feature, which lands it in a category among the best possible choices that we have found.